es-progress/shell/docs/lib/ui.md

 ## confirm

 Ask for confirmation.
 If reply is `y` or `Y` return with exit code "0" otherwise non-zero.
-Prompt can be configured but I think the default "Are you sure?" covers most situations... :smiley:
+You can configure the prompt, but the default 'Are you sure?' should suffice for most situations. :smiley:

 **Usage**